WerewolvesRevamped/Werewolves-Roles/README.md

 All pull requests should be reviewed & approved by an Admin that didn't make it.
 Grammar changes & similiar can be commited without a Pull Requests, but please use Pull Requests for any actual changes.

 ## Auto Role Sync
-Anything within the "elected", "limited", "categories" folders is considered a role.
+Anything within the "elected", "limited", "categories", "archive" folders is considered a role.
 Anything in subfolders of "werewolves", "townsfolk", "other" and "unaligned" is also considered a role.
 Roles are sorted into categories according to what folder they're in.
 Each category has a header in "\_categories".
 Anything within the "channels" folder is considered a channel description.

 ## Book Generation